Combodo/iTop/readme.txt

 #692 Allow to set a default value for AttributeDuration (was forced to 0 anytime)
 #691 Notifications were not sent at all if some recicipients had an empty address
 #690 XML export broken
+#689 Logoff / Change Pwd buttons not visible in the portal if the window is too small: now allow line wrapping...
 #688 When the autocomplete is activated, and the allowed values depend on another value, then it is possible to set a wrong value
 #687 Label for attribute Person: "name" was always shown in English (Last Name)
 #684 CSV import / reconciliation using an enum does not take the translation into account